 Objective four

 Ensure the effective implementation of the Accessible Information Standard.

 Objective five

 Carry out a programme of access audits of estates and facilities.

 How this strategy will be monitored

 This strategy will be monitored through LPT's EDI governance.
 The Trust has a number of committees who are responsible for the delivery of EDI priorities.
 These include:

 Trust Board

 The EDI Patient Experience and Involvement group

 The EDI workforce group

 The People's Council

-Quality assurance committee
+People and Culture Board

 Patient engagement and consultation group

-Strategic workforce group
+Workforce Development Group

 Directorate level EDI groups